 Other facets of people skills include leadership and managing employees based on their unique needs, which are strongly determined by their DISC profile.
 This is a huge subject but let’s get on the next one.

 The next skill of measuring has been discussed previously.
 This skill isn’t something you can learn yourself, you need professional and expert assistance and training with numerous spreadsheets for your business that have been refined over many years.

 Many businesses measure finances, but measuring production weekly and your gross margin from that is the most powerful form of measuring there is!
-This is what the Academy of Business Mastery attendees learn in great depth, with customized to their industry measuring tools supplied for their specific industry and business.
+This is what the Business Freedom Mentoring clients learn at great depth, with customized to their industry measuring tools supplied for their specific industry and business.

 This method of measuring gives you the ability to control your Net Profit Margin, before you win sales, during the production and after the job has been completed and paid for (finances).
 How would you like to know you are making an excellent profit – before you even win the work?